iqiukp/ZoomPlot-MATLAB/README.md

 ```
 For example, set the line color to red and the line width to 2:
 ```
-    properties
+    % theme of the zoomed zone (figures) properties
-        % theme of the inserted rectangle (zoom zone) rectangleColor = 'r'
+        rectangleColor = 'r'
         rectangleFaceColor = 'none'
         rectangleFaceAlpha = 0